Soft-Contact/resto/specs/resto_json_api.md

 * ``subventionsOnceAMonth`` - flag to indicate that subvention and commission invoices should be generated on the 1st day of every month
 * ``subventionInvoiceContent`` - how the subvention and commission receipts should be arranged into invoices, see Customer invoice contents
 * ``contact`` - customer contact information as a Contact object.
 This object is omitted in results if no contact fields have been set in Restolution.
+* ``restaurantIDs`` - special field, array of Restaurant IDs where this Customer is active.
+Note: Used only in [importCustomers](#importcustomers).
+If not defined, the customer will be set active in every restaurant.

 <a name="card"></a>
 ### Card